 (a previous exhibit to the museum).

-With a direct view of the Bay, the campus includes the exhibit room, three transient piers, an adjacent beachside park with wooden boat exhibits and kayak launch point, a new research library and a revolving, maritime-themed art display.
+With a direct view of the Chesapeake Bay, the campus includes the exhibit room, three transient piers, an adjacent beachside park with wooden boat exhibits and kayak launch point, a research library and a rotating, maritime-themed art gallery.

-The Museum (McNasby Campus) is open from 11 a.m. to 3 p.m.
+The Museum (Museum Campus) is open from 10 a.m. to 3 p.m.
 Tuesday through Sunday (year-round excluding major holidays).
 It is located in the picturesque neighborhood of Eastport at 723 Second St, Annapolis, MD, 21403.
-Admission is free; donations are appreciated. ***The Museum is currently closed through spring 2020 while under construction for new exhibits.
-These new exhibits will showcase three thematic sections: Bay Health, Oyster Economy and Annapolis Waters.
-We cannot wait to share our new high-tech, high-touch exhibits with you!***
+Admission is $7 for adults, $5 for children (3-12), military, and seniors (65+), and free for members and children under 3; donations are appreciated.

-Located across Back Creek from AMMP’s McNasby Campus is the museum’s newest addition: Back Creek Nature Park Campus (BCNP).
-This renovated, 12-acre park accommodates the AMMP’s ever-expanding education programs, helping to further develop the curriculum to include natural sciences through hands-on activities at the campus’ urban ecology park.
+Located across Back Creek from AMM’s Museum Campus is the museum’s newest addition: the Ellen O. Moyer Nature Park (Park Campus).
+This renovated, 12-acre park accommodates the AMM’s ever-expanding education programs, helping to further develop the curriculum to include natural sciences through hands-on activities at the campus’ urban ecology park.
 The enhanced educational program will place the Museum in a stronger position to fulfill its mission of inspiring a love of the Chesapeake Bay for generations to come.
 An old waterworks building on site has been restored and converted to classrooms for hosting school programs and summer camps, while future plans include event space and a replicated maritime village.
-With the addition of BCNP, AMMP expects to significantly add to, and expand, its existing programs to cater to an extra 8,000 to 10,000 students annually.
-The Park is located off Edgewood Road.
+With the addition of the Park Campus, AMM expects to significantly add to, and expand, its existing programs to cater to up to 15,000 students annually.
+The Park is located at 7300 Edgewood Road Annapolis, MD 21403.

 View our brochure